If you don’t find the answer you need in our Frequently Asked Questions, please contact us and we will do our best to assist!

 For example, a stove rated as 12KW and 75% efficiency during the test process may comfortably be able to kick out 16KW without too much trouble.
 However, the efficiency at 16 KW may be reduced to 70% which does not suit the manufacturer’s target market so they publish the results based on the 12KW figures.

-- What happens if I burn my stove too hot?To start with, you will wear through your fire grate and throat (baffle) plate prematurely which could be a costly and uneccessary replacement.
+To start with, you will wear through your fire grate and throat (baffle) plate prematurely which could be a costly and unnecessary replacement.

 In addition, evidence of ‘over firing‘ will likely invalidate your warranty in the event of damage to the body of the stove.
 This is the case with any stove manufacturer.